 No executive officer is related by blood, marriage or adoption to any other director or executive officer.
-The biographies of Dr. Rosenwald and Mr. Weiss are presented in connection with "Corporate Governance" beginning on page 7 of this proxy statement.
+The biographies of Dr. Rosenwald and Mr. Weiss are presented in connection with "Corporate Governance" beginning on page 8 of this proxy statement.

-Robyn M. Hunter, 58, has served as our Chief Financial Officer since June 26, 2017 and also currently serves as our corporate secretary.
+Robyn M. Hunter, 59, has served as our Chief Financial Officer since June 26, 2017 and also currently serves as our corporate secretary.
 Ms. Hunter has more than 30 years of financial and operational experience in an array of industries.
 From June 2011 until her promotion to Chief Financial Officer, Ms. Hunter served as the Company's Vice President and Corporate Controller, where she has implemented financial and operational processes, procedures and policies to facilitate the Company's execution of its growth strategy.
 From January 2006 to May 2011, Ms. Hunter served as Senior Vice President and Chief Financial Officer of Schochet Associates.
 From August 2004 to January 2006, Ms. Hunter served as the Corporate Controller for Indevus Pharmaceuticals.
 From 1990 to 2004, Ms. Hunter held several positions from Accounting Manager to Vice President and Treasurer of The Stackpole Corporation.
 Ms. Hunter holds a Bachelor of Arts degree in Economics from Union College in Schenectady, New York.

-George Avgerinos, Ph.D., 67, has served as our Senior Vice President, Biologics Operations since June 2013.
+George Avgerinos, Ph.D., 68, has served as our Senior Vice President, Biologics Operations since June2013.
 Dr. Avgerinos joined us from AbbVie, Inc., where he was Vice President, HUMIRA® Manufacturing Sciences and External Partnerships.
 In his 22-year career at AbbVie, Inc., formerly Abbott Laboratories, formerly BASF Bioresearch Corporation (BASF), Dr. Avgerinos was responsible for many aspects of biologics development and operations.
 These included the HUMIRA® operations franchise, global biologics process and manufacturing sciences, biologics CMC, manufacturing operations, and third-party manufacturing.
 During his tenure, Dr. Avgerinos led and participated in the development of numerous clinical candidates which included the launch of HUMIRA®.
-He supported expansion of the supply chain to over \$9.0 billion annual global sales.
+He supported expansion of the supply chain to over \$9.0 billion in annual global sales.
 Dr. Avgerinos' efforts on HUMIRA® have been recognized with numerous awards, including the prestigious Abbott's Chairman's award in 2011.
-Dr. Avgerinos received a B.A. in Biophysics from the University of Connecticut and a Ph.D. in Biochemical Engineering from the Massachusetts Institute of Technology.
 Dr. Avgerinos also provides services for TG Therapeutics, Inc., a related party, pursuant to a shared services agreement as well as advising Flame Biosciences, an unrelated company.

-EXECUTIVE COMPENSATION

-Summary Compensation Table
+EXECUTIVE COMPENSATION Summary Compensation Table

-The following table sets forth information concerning compensation paid by the Company to its named executive officers for services rendered to it in all capacities during the years ended December 31, 2018, and December 31, 2019.
+The following table sets forth information concerning compensation paid by the Company to its named executive officers for services rendered to it in all capacities during the years ended December 31, 2019, and December 31, 2020.